nigyta/dfast_core/README.md

 * CRISPR prediction (CRT)
 * Assembly gaps within sequences

+Optionally, you can choose Prodigal and tRNAscan-SE to predict CDS and tRNA.
+(You need to install them manually.)

 ### Functional annotation
 1. OrthoSearch (Optional.
 Set `--references` option to enable this.)
 2. DBsearch using the Ghostx aligner against the DFAST default database